mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 ## Installation

-To install Ember.SimpleAuth in an Ember.js application you have several options:
+To install Ember.SimpleAuth and/or its extension libraries in an Ember.js application you have several options:

 * If you're using [Bower](http://bower.io), just add it to your `bower.json` file: